Azizahkusuma26/green-object-follower-drone-Dji-Tello-/README.md

 # green-object-follower-drone-Dji-Tello-
- Project Green Object Follower menggunakan drone DJI Tello dengan penerapan OpenCV untuk mengenali dan melacak objek berwarna hijau. lMelalui penggunaan OpenCV, drone dapat mengidentifikasi dan mengunci objek berwarna hijau secara real-time. https://youtu.be/L6dEU_xt8Ls?si=9335Gx1yvxr_G1RB
+The Green Object Follower project uses a DJI Tello drone with OpenCV implementation to recognize and track green objects.
+Through the use of OpenCV, the drone can identify and lock onto green objects in real-time. https://youtu.be/L6dEU_xt8Ls?si=9335Gx1yvxr_G1RB